 Length: 256 Pages

-The best-known of Shirley Jackson's novels and a major inspiration for writers like Neil Gaiman and Stephen King, The Haunting of Hill House is a chilling story of the power of fear.
+The best-known of Shirley Jackson's novels and a major inspiration for writers like Neil Gaiman and Stephen King as well as the hit Netflix series, The Haunting of Hill House is a chilling story of the power of fear

-'Shirley Jackson's stories are among the most terrifying ever written' Donna Tartt, author of The Goldfinch and The Secret History
+'Shirley Jackson's stories are among the most terrifying ever written' Donna Tartt

 'An amazing writer ...
 If you haven't read her you have missed out on something marvellous' Neil Gaiman